Azure/bicep-types-az/generated/frontdoor/microsoft.network/2020-01-01/types.md

 ## BackendPoolsSettings
 ### Properties
 * **enforceCertificateNameCheck**: 'Disabled' | 'Enabled' | string: Whether to enforce certificate name check on HTTPS requests to all backend pools.
 No effect on non-HTTPS requests.
-* **sendRecvTimeoutSeconds**: int: Send and receive timeout on forwarding request to the backend.
+* **sendRecvTimeoutSeconds**: int {minValue: 16}: Send and receive timeout on forwarding request to the backend.
 When timeout is reached, the request fails and returns.

 ## CacheConfiguration
 ### Properties